Flat Pack Extension Cost

 Do I Need Planning Permission for a Flat Pack Extension?

 Flat pack extensions are likely to fall under permitted development.
-This means that, as long as your extension doesn't breach height and size criteria, you won't need to apply for planning permission.
+This means as long as your extension doesn't breach height and size criteria, you won't need to apply for planning permission.
+However, you should always check with your local council first, especially as land marked as conservation areas, or graded properties, will have different rules.

-Are Flat Pack Extensions More Energy-Efficient?
+Are Flat Pack Extensions Suitable for All Property Types?

 Ready to get a price for your home improvement project?